-Clear writing enhances the reader's understanding of the importance of your reported findings.
-Once published, your article becomes a permanent record of your ideas, hypotheses, and thought processes, allowing others to build on your ideas for future investigation, which is the backbone of scientific exploration.
+Clear writing enhances the reader’s understanding of the importance of your reported findings.
+Publication of your article permanently records your ideas, hypotheses, and thought processes, allowing others to build on your ideas for future investigation, which is the backbone of scientific exploration.
 English is the lingua franca for science communications, but knowing how to communicate in English is not the same as knowing how to communicate in scientific English.
-Even the most accomplished scientists for whom English is their native language may struggle to write in clear and concise scientific English.
+Even native English-speaking scientists may find it challenging to write clear and concise scientific English.

 Guide to Scientific English

-Writing in Scientific English requires precision and accuracy to ensure that the intended meaning is conveyed clearly and effectively to an international audience.
-In scientific English, the vocabulary, grammar, and syntax are all tailored to the specific needs of scientific communication.
-The language must be precise to convey complex ideas and technical concepts in a manner that is easily understood by other scientists and researchers.
-Scientific English also emphasizes accuracy and objectivity.
-Extraneous words, subjective language, and personal opinions must be avoided while data, facts, and evidence must be presented to support claims and arguments.
+Writing in scientific English requires precision and accuracy to convey meaning clearly and effectively to an international audience.
+The vocabulary, grammar, and syntax are all tailored to the specific needs of scientific communication.
+The language must precisely convey complex ideas and technical concepts for easy comprehension by fellow scientists and researchers.
+Additionally, the language should emphasize accuracy and objectivity, requiring data, facts, and evidence to support claims and arguments.

 1. Identify the target audience

 Before you begin writing or editing your manuscript, it is important to clarify your target audience.
 Who will be reading your research?
 What is their level of expertise in your field?
-Identifying your audience will help you to tailor the language, tone, and style of your writing to meet the reader's needs and expectations.
+Identifying your audience helps tailor your writing style to meet their needs and expectations.

 2. Minimize jargon

 One of the biggest challenges of writing scientific English is the judicious use technical jargon.
-While technical terms are necessary in scientific writing and can help to increase precision when communicating among colleagues, excessive use of jargon can make the manuscript difficult to read and understand for those not familiar with the terms.
+While technical terms are essential for precision in scientific writing, excessive jargon can hinder readability.
 Instead, use clear, concise, and easy-to-understand language suitable for the target audience.

 3. Use an active voice

 Using an active voice can help to make your writing more concise and impactful.
-A passive voice can make your writing sound vague and unclear, whereas an active voice provides a clear subject and verb, making the meaning of your sentences more direct and immediate.
-Start your sentences with the subject that is performing the action, focus on the person or thing doing the action rather than the action itself, and use strong verbs such as “discovered”, “measured”, and “analyzed” rather than verb phrases using forms of “to be” such as “is”, “are”, “was”, and “were”.
-See our article "Knowing How, When, and Where to Use Active and Passive Voice in Science Writing"
+A passive voice can make your writing sound vague and unclear, whereas an active voice provides a clear subject and verb, making your sentences more direct.
+Start sentences with the subject performing the action, focus on the person or thing doing the action rather than the action itself, and use strong verbs such as “discovered”, “measured”, and “analyzed” rather than verb phrases using forms of “to be” such as “is”, “are”, “was”, and “were”.
+See our article “Knowing How, When, and Where to Use Active and Passive Voice in Science Writing“

 4. Use precise language